thehipsterciso/thehipsterciso/README.md

 ## Positioning

 I hold executive accountability for security, data, and AI functions.
-This repository exists to demonstrate **continued technical fluency** alongside executive responsibility.
+This repository exists to ensure **continued technical fluency** alongside executive responsibility.

 Only work that meets enterprise standards for rigor, clarity, and defensibility is published here.